 General Data Protection Regulation.

-The General Data Protection Regulation (GDPR) has been adopted since 2016 in all the European Union’s member countries and entered into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) has been adopted since 2016 in all the European Union’s member countries and entered into a fact on May 25, 2018.

 In practice, this new regulation tightens and broadens data privacy rules and increases penalties for non-compliance.
 Fines in the event of a data leak can reach up to 20 million euros, or 4% of the organization’s revenues.